|

 enjoyable, smart and sexy examination of the role sports and athletes play in the

 contemporary lesbian and gay sexual imagination.
-With World Cup fever raging and
+There's no question that beautiful handsome

-OutUK: As I read your remarkable book Sportsex, I was struck that with all the
+OutUK: As I read Sportsex, I was struck that with all the

 extensive intellectual and critical focus examining almost every aspect of